-Similarly, in a May 8, 2014 earnings conference call, Defendant Frank stated that the Company was "very conservatively positioned relative to [its] peers," that it had "strong" portfolio credit quality, and that 99.5% of the Company's investments were performing at or above expectations while none "had stopped accruing income."
+Similarly, in a May 8, 2014 earnings conference call, defendant Frank stated that the Company was "very conservatively positioned relative to [its] peers" with a "strong" "credit quality of the portfolio," and stated that 99.5% of the Company's investments were performing at or above expectations while none "had stopped accruing income."

-49. Throughout this time period, FSC also emphasized that it would pursue a sustainable dividend policy - then set at a \$1.00 annualized run rate that was consistent with FSC's net investment income.
-In an earnings conference call with investors on November 26, 2013, Defendant Tannenbaum stated:
+47. Throughout this time period, FSC also emphasized that it would pursue a sustainable dividend policy - then set at a \$1.00 annualized run rate - that was consistent with FSC's net investment income.
+For example, in an earnings conference call with investors on November 26, 2013, defendant Tannenbaum stated: